saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/specialized-environments.md

 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
   * We recommend setting these values as [environment variables](/secure-connections/sauce-connect/setup-configuration/environment-variables/) to protect your username and api key from exposure, and also for future convenience.
 * The name of your closest regional Sauce Labs Data Center (see the [SC CLI](/dev/cli/sauce-connect-proxy/#--region) and [Data Center Endpoints](/basics/data-center-endpoints/).
+* For the Docker Setup, you'll need to have [Docker installed and configured](https://docs.docker.com/get-docker/).

 ## Sauce Connect Docker Container Setup

 As an alternative to downloading and installing the SC Client, you can leverage Docker containers to manage Sauce Connect Proxy tunnels.
 See [Using Docker Containers to Install/Run Sauce Connect](/secure-connections/sauce-connect/installation/#using-docker-containers-to-installrun-sauce-connect) for use cases.
+Our Docker image maintained by the Sauce Labs [Open Source Program Office](https://opensource.saucelabs.com/).

 ### Running the SC Docker Image